 - Light and dark blue gel food coloring

-Let stand, uncovered, for 1 hour until the mints firm up and the powered sugar has been absorbed.
+- Let stand, uncovered, for at least a couple hours until the mints firm up and the powered sugar has been absorbed.
 Transfer to the freezer to harden completely.

 this post contains affiliate links